piktaszuikis/wwwfs/README.md

 ~~Currently project is in "proof of concept" state.
 For now it only allows reading files in a very inefficient way and there is no folder support.~~

 TODO:
-* HTTP client
-* HTTP cache and big file support
+* Write tests for cache
 * Support more HTML tags
 * Symlink support
 * create virtual file _index.html for debugging reasons
+* DBus progress indicator???

 # Required libs
 * libfuse (fuse3)